-In this section you can find out more about covid-19, the symptoms and when to isolate.
+In this section you can find out more about covid-19, the symptoms, how to order a test and when to isolate.

 What is covid-19 (coronavirus)?